SonarSource/sonarqube/server/sonar-docs/src/pages/project-administration/configuring-portfolios-and-applications.md

 url: /project-administration/configuring-portfolios-and-applications/
 ---

-*Portfolios and Applications are available as part of the [Enterprise Edition](https://redirect.sonarsource.com/editions/enterprise.html).*
+*Portfolios and Applications are available as part of the [Enterprise Edition](https://redirect.sonarsource.com/editions/enterprise.html) and [above](https://www.sonarsource.com/plans-and-pricing/).*

 ## Table of Contents